History of the Collaborative.

 Building from Routt County’s past efforts, the community agreed to implement an actionable, emissions reduction plan targeted in the areas of Economy, Energy, Land Use, Transportation and Waste.
 The timeline below highlights the steps taken to get us to the Climate Action Plan we have today and the Collaborative team pushing this important work forward.

 To quantify greenhouse gas (GHG) emissions within Routt County and the City of Steamboat Springs, Lotus Engineering and Sustainability, LLC was contracted to create a 2005 and 2018 GHG inventory.
+In 2018, Routt County emissions totaled 693,367 metric tons of carbon dioxide.
 The purpose of these GHG emissions inventories was to create a clear picture of past and current GHG emission sources, understand trends, and establish a baseline for future emissions inventories that will guide climate action planning.
+The study served as a catalyst for the formation of the Climate Action Plan.

-GHG emissions data was used to inform what menu of actions Routt County can take to reduce emissions across Economy, Energy, Land Use, Transportation and Waste Sectors.
-If all of the 22 strategies and associated actions are implemented successfully, Routt County is anticipated to reduce community wide GHG emissions by 35% by 2030 and 74% by 2050, as compared to the 2018 emissions baseline.
+The Climate Action Plan (CAP) identifies 22 attainable strategies that reduce carbon emissions across Energy, Transportation, Waste, Land Use and Economy.
+If all 22 strategies and associated actions are implemented successfully, Routt County could reduce carbon emissions by 35% by 2030 and 74% by 2050, as compared to the 2018 emissions baseline.

 2021